Reading Time: 2 mins

-XBRL Filing with ACRA for Dormant companies
+XBRL Filing with ACRA for Dormant companies in Singapore

 All companies, whether private, limited, or dormant, must comply with the ACRA requirements.
 This means they have to file financial statements in accordance with their filing requirements by ACRA.
 Companies may apply for an exemption to filing financial statements in the XBRL format, but they’ll not be exempt from filing financial statements.
 For instance, if your business removes the requirement for comparative periods in your financial statement, after giving valid reasons, your company can be exempt from filing financial statements in the XBRL format.
 But, you’ll still be required to submit the company financials in the requisite (PDF) format.